pedrobtenorio/pedrobtenorio/README.md

 - :desktop_computer: [Check out the website I'm working on!](https://waive.com.br/)

-- :technologist: Currently working as a FullStack developer at Audsat! we work with plants 🪴 and money 💸!
+- :technologist: Currently working as a FullStack developer at Meetime!

 - :seedling: Exploring software engineering and AWS!